-Edo Killings: NNPP Chieftain condemns jungle justice, calls for peaceful coexistence - Champion Newspapers LTD
+Edo Killings: NNPP Chieftain condemns jungle justice, Calls for peaceful coexistence - Champion Newspapers LTD

 It could be recalled that there were reports that 16 northern travellers were killed by local vigilantes at Uromi in Edo State, while transiting from Port Harcourt in Rivers State to Kano State.

-The victims were said to have been brutally killed by a vigilante group in Udune Efandion, a Uromi community in Esan North Local Government Area of Edo State.
+The victims, were said to have been brutally killed by a vigilante group in Udune Efandion, an Uromi community in Esan North Local Government Area of Edo State.

 He also called for peaceful co-existence among people of the country, saying they should see themselves as brothers and sisters.